 - Students must be invited to attend any IEP team meetings where transition planning will be discussed.
 Federal law requires this once the student turns 16, and younger if determined appropriate by the IEP team.
 New Hampshire rules require it at age 14, the same year that the student’s IEP must include a course of study.

-- Parents should be made aware of this requirement and the importance of including all students in the process of their own transition planning.
+- Make parents aware of this requirement and the importance of including all students in the process of their own transition planning.

-- No format for this invitation is specified.
+- Invitations must be clearly addressed to the student and not contain parent-focused language (e.g., phrases like For your child).
+No format for the invitation is specified.
 Schools should compose a letter or format and adopt it school-wide.

 Background and overview of the requirement that a student must be invited to the IEP meeting where transition services are discussed.
 6:44-minutes

-- Letters personally addressed to the student inviting him or her to the meeting
+- Letter is personally addressed to the student inviting him or her to the meeting.

-- Language that is age and comprehension-level appropriate for the student
+- Language is age and comprehension-level appropriate for the student.

-- Documentation of phone calls or other personal communication where meeting details were discussed
+- Documentation exists of phone calls or other personal communication where meeting details were discussed.

-- Notes of a meeting between the student and the case manager where the meeting details were specifically discussed
+- There are notes of a meeting between the student and the case manager where the meeting details were specifically discussed.

-- Student name included on meeting notification letter to parents
+- Student name is included on meeting notification letter to parents.

-- Informal conversation in the hallway or classroom where meeting is mentioned
+- There is an informal conversation in the hallway or classroom where meeting is mentioned.

 - Disability disclosure curriculum, The 411 on Disability Disclosure, for use with high school and postsecondary students.
 It has a self-advocacy focus in the context of disclosing a disability in an employment situation.
 Developed by the National Collaborative on Workforce and Disability (NCWD).

-- Self-advocacy and student-run IEPs, from the Zarrow Center.
+- Transition Education Resources from the Zarrow Center.